Dataiku vs DataSynth

 - Supports diverse data sources and pipelines

-- High-quality synthetic data generation
+- Privacy-first synthetic data generation

 - Complex interface for beginners